 "They seem naive on the outside, waif-like" - Lauren Ashley Carter

-Lauren Ashley Carter is an actress who has exhibited a nuanced onscreen presence, from the submissive housewife in Lucky McKee’s The Woman to the self-described “toxic, bitchy asshole” Lyla in Mickey Keating’s POD.
+Lauren Ashley Carter is an actress who has exhibited a nuanced onscreen presence, from the daughter in Lucky McKee’s The Woman to the self-described “toxic, bitchy asshole” Lyla in Mickey Keating’s POD.
 Now she is collaborating with Keating for a second time on Darling, the story of a woman who takes over caretaking duties of a large New York house.
 After an encounter with a friendly stranger (Brian Morvant), she spirals into madness, experiencing unsettling and nightmarish flashbacks that set the stage for this deceptively vulnerable woman to reveal a more sinister and violent nature.

 Reflecting on her career thus far, Carter explained: “With the performances I have been very fortunate to pick things and to find scripts that I really love.
 I always try to do something that I haven't done before.
 It is not really a business strategy, it is more that I know that I've explored a character and those feelings thoroughly, and to go back again I just fear that I wouldn't have that freshness of doing it for the first time,or feeling that arch the same way a second time.”
 And here the the film is dependent on its lead actress’s often silent presence, offering Carter an opportunity to further diversify her onscreen presence.